 I guess I feel that if we were all a bit more honest about money then some of this awkwardness and feelings of judgement would disperse.

 Anyway, for now we just have to manage, get through to Monday.
 And, for a few weeks of the next month, we’ll be ok.

 I guess my overriding point is this: being poor/financially struggling (whatever we call it) takes many forms.
 Like any other stereotype it doesn’t always fit the mould.

-I am a 36 year old married mother of 3 who works 33 hrs a week.
-We live on a low income and sometimes we have nothing.
-We’re ok with this (well, we manage) but we just need everyone else to be ok with it too.
+I am a 37 year old married mother of 3 who works full time.
+We live on an income that used to be ok and now is too low and sometimes we have nothing.
+We’re ok with this (well, we manage) but sometimes it would good for others to accept this too.